 These fun, clip-on LED lights come in a variety of shapes and colors.
-They offer a flashing LED light built-in to a reflective shape.
-Vizlets clip on magnetically and can be attached to a hat, shirt collar, sleeve, waist.
-It’s powered by a small coin battery that can be replaced.Check Price on Amazon
+They offer a flashing light built in to a reflective shape.
+Vizlets clip on magnetically, and can be attached to a hat, shirt collar, sleeve, or waist.
+They are powered by a replaceable coin battery.Check Price on Amazon

 6. UltrAspire Lumen 115C Clip Light

 Like the Vizlet, this light can be clipped on magnetically to your waist, hat, or sleeve.
-But this light is a bright, headlamp-style light that not only alerts drivers you are on the road, but will light your path as well.
+But the UltrAspire is also designed to be a headlamp that not only alerts drivers to your presence, but also lights your path as well.
 The 115 lumen light can be adjusted vertically or horizontally.
 It provides a wide cone of light and runs on a single AA battery.Check Price on Amazon

 7. Nathan Strobe Light

 This is Nathan’s version of the Vizlet.
 The main difference is there are three LED lights instead of one.
 But these LEDs aren’t surrounded by reflective details like the Vizlet.
-Because they have 3 LEDs, they are brighter, allowing you to be seen from further away.
+Because it has three LEDs, it is brighter, allowing you to be seen from further away.

-Even better, there are two LED options: completely on or strobe.
-Strobe makes the two coin batteries last about twice as long, but don’t provide the same level of visibility.Check Price on Amazon
+Even better, there are two LED options: completely on, or strobe.
+Strobe makes the two coin batteries last about twice as long, but doesn’t provide the same level of visibility.Check Price on Amazon

 8. Nathan Lux Strobe RX Safety Light

-The LUX Strobe also clips on like the Nathan Strobe but this light has three LED color options and is rechargeable.
-Beyond full on and strobe effect, this version has more lighting modes including pulse, burst, and RUN.
-Charge time takes 1.25 hours.
+The LUX Strobe clips on like the Nathan Strobe, but this light has three LED color options and is rechargeable.
+Beyond full-on and strobe, this version also includes pulse, burst, and RUN.
+Charging takes 1.25 hours.
 Once fully charged, the Lux Strobe light lasts 5-10 hours (depending on mode).Check Price on Amazon